MichaelHaussmann/spil/docs/glossary.md

 print(sid.get("asset"))  # "skull"
 ```

-The uri apply works like this:
+The query apply works like this:
 - the Sid's type is defined, which creates the data dictionary
-- the uri key/values update the dictionary
+- the query key/values update the dictionary

-The uri apply is designed to update an existing typed Sid.
+The query apply is designed to update an existing typed Sid.
 If the Sid is not typed, or the apply changes the type, it is considered fail, and is not applied.
-If the uri is not applied, it stays as a trailing part of the string.
+If the query is not applied, it stays as a trailing part of the string.

 ### Extrapolate